ankit1414/Sem2-Computer-Lab/README.md

 6. [W.A.P](matsum.c) to add two matrices entered by the user.

-7. [W.A.P](matdiff.c) to subtract two matrices entered by the user.
+7. [W.A.P](matdif.c) to subtract two matrices entered by the user.

-8. [W.A.P](transpose.c) to the transpose of a matrix entered by the user.
+8. [W.A.P](transpose.c) to display the transpose of a matrix entered by the user.

 ## String Handling Programs